|Pre Doctoral Fellowships|

 The program is designed for candidates who expect to complete the requirements for the Ph.D. in fields of informatics in two years or less from the time the fellowship begins.

 The program expects the fellows to devote full-time (including summers) to their research.
 The PhRMA Foundation fellowship may not be used to supplement funds from other fellowships, traineeships or assistantships, unless necessary to make stipend levels compliant with institutional policy.
 The focus of the program is to assist in the predoctoral training of the candidate.
 It should not be viewed as a program to fund a research project.
 Highest priority will be given to applications which support the goal of the Informatics Programs as noted above.

-The fellowship program of pre doctoral support is designed to assist full-time, in-residence Ph.D. candidates in the fields of informatics who are enrolled in USA schools of medicine, pharmacy, dentistry or veterinary medicine.
+The fellowship program of pre doctoral support is designed to assist full-time, in-residence Ph.D. candidates in the fields of informatics who are enrolled in an accredited college or university within the USA.
 The program supports full-time advanced students who will have completed the bulk of their pre-thesis requirements (at least two years of study) and are engaged in thesis research as Ph.D. candidates by the time the award is activated.
 Students just starting in graduate school should not apply.

 The goal of the program is to promote the use of informatics in an integrative approach to the understanding of biological and disease processes.
 Informatics awards will support career development of scientists engaged in computational and experimental research to integrate cutting-edge information technology with advanced biological, chemical, and pharmacological sciences.